bartlebythecoder/traveller-universe-creator/README.md

 -SQLite database
 -Text file for import into the TravellerMap website

-2)  WINDOWS - Python environment:  You can grab all of the source py files and associated flat files and run the TUC_menu.py from your python environment

 FAQ:
 Q:  What does the program do?

-After setting the parameters you want, it produces a traveller sector and provides the information in two separate files.
+A:  After setting the parameters you want, it produces a traveller sector and provides the information in two separate files.
 The first file is a txt file that matches the T5 format for the TravellerMap website.
 The information can be cut and pasted and placed directly into that site's custom map option.

 The second file is a database file (using SQLite DB) that houses information for every star and planet in the sector.
 It includes UWPs for mainworld and non-mainworlds.